michaelmayer-hpe/Labs/Git/Base.md

 ```
 167
 ```
 Yes, 167 options to the single `git log` command.
-Suffice to say that lab will just cover the surface of Git, as we're all still learning (Linus excepted ;-) But let's explore some useful of them.
+Suffice to say that lab will just cover the surface of Git, as we're all still learning (Linus excepted ;-) But let's explore some useful among them.

 `userX:~/localrepo$` **`git log --oneline`**
 ```